blackboxnlp/2019/program.md

 - _On the Role of Document Preprocessing in Neural Text Classification._	Jose Camacho-Collados and Mohammad Taher Pilehvar.
 - _Language Models Learn POS First._	Naomi Saphra and Adam Lopez.
 - _Jump to better conclusions: SCAN both left and right._	Joost Bastings, Marco Baroni, Jason Weston, Kyunghyun Cho and Douwe Kiela.
-- _Ellipsis Resolution in Neural Networks._	Ola Rønning, Daniel Hardt and Anders Søgaard.
+- _Linguistic representations in multi-task neural networks for ellipsis resolution._	Ola Rønning, Daniel Hardt and Anders Søgaard.
-- _Unsupervised Token-wise Alignment to Improve Interpretation of Encoder-Decoder models._	Shun Kiyono, Sho Takase, Jun Suzuki, Naoaki Okazaki, Kentaro Inui and Masaaki Nagata.
+- _Unsupervised Token-wise Alignment to Improve Interpretation of Encoder-Decoder Models._	Shun Kiyono, Sho Takase, Jun Suzuki, Naoaki Okazaki, Kentaro Inui and Masaaki Nagata.
 - _Rule induction for global explanation of trained models._	Madhumita Sushil, Simon Suster and Walter Daelemans.
 - _Predicting and interpreting embeddings for out of vocabulary words in downstream tasks._	Nicolas Garneau, Jean-Samuel Leboeuf and Luc Lamontagne.
 - _Can LSTM Learn to Capture Agreement?
 The Case of Basque._	Shauli Ravfogel, Yoav Goldberg and Francis Tyers.